Samsung Galaxy Note 9 review: A better Note for most of us

 |Rear cameras

-|12MP wide angle Dual Pixel AF OIS; 12MP telephoto, f/2.4 - f/1.5 Dual Aperture OIS
+|12MP wide-angle Dual Pixel AF OIS; 12MP telephoto, f/2.4 - f/1.5 Dual Aperture OIS

 |Front-facing camera